Mary Sansom: Early life and career

 Sansom was born in Taunton, Somerset, on 26 May 1935.
 She was educated at Bishop Fox's School, Taunton, and studied in Bristol with the voice teacher Elsie Blakeborough.
 As a young singer Sansom won awards at the Bristol Eisteddfod and joined the local amateur operatic society, quickly graduating to leading soprano roles.
-She succcessfully auditioned for Bridget D'Oyly Carte, and joined the D'Oyly Carte Opera Company in May 1956.
+She auditioned for Bridget D'Oyly Carte and joined the D'Oyly Carte Opera Company in May 1956.
 She began her career with the company singing in the chorus and the small parts of Celia in Iolanthe, Zorah in Ruddigore and Fiametta in The Gondoliers.
 She served as understudy to Jean Hindmarsh for roles including Mabel in The Pirates of Penzance, Josephine in H.M.S.
 Pinafore, Lady Ella in Patience, Elsie Maynard in The Yeomen of the Guard and Gianetta in The Gondoliers.

 In April 1957 Sansom married Alan Barrett, a baritone who also performed with D'Oyly Carte.
 They performed together in principal roles on only one occasion, when John Reed was unwell and Barratt played the Learned Judge in Trial by Jury with Sansom as the Plaintiff.